-Woz: Prodos will have easier access from assembly with good docu mentation from Apple on how to use/expand it.
-I haven't even used it much myself yet (not much software on it) but it looks like the most interesting thing to explore next year. -Bill, next please?
+easier access willWoz: Prodos have assembly with good docu mentation from Apple on how to use/expand it.
+I haven't even used it much myself yet (not much software on it) but it looks like the most interesting thing to explore next year. --Bill, next please?